City Council questions, approves $117K in Boston Avenue remodeling & roofing repair - Port Arthur News

 “I think the question is, are we going to make decisions down at the EDC office or the city council office?”
 Duque said.

-“The only reasons we’re acting on it tonight and moving past Councilman Austin’s concerns is because we recognize the unilateral action that was taken forced you to do this, pushed you to do this tonight versus delaying it to address his concerns.”
+“The only reasons we’re acting on it (Monday) and moving past Councilman Austin’s concerns is because we recognize the unilateral action that was taken forced you to do this, pushed you to do this (Monday) versus delaying it to address his concerns.”

 Councilman Talmadge Austin of Ward 1 voted against the building upgrades because he said the EDC did not appropriately vet an existing Boston Avenue business that would have been interested in expanding at the 1215 and 1217 Boston Avenue locations.